EthanWen11/ATCG-Database-Project/README.md

 The backend part of the project handles the database operations and serves the API endpoints required by the frontend.

 #### Initialization and Insert Scripts
 - `InitializeDB.sql`: Initializes and populates the database schema.
+Only this script is needed to be run for the database.
 - `InsertStatements/`: Contains individual SQL scripts for populating the database with initial data for reference.
 All the populating is already done by InitializeDB.sql.

 #### API and Models